 Ten Facts About Radio Theater That Will Blow Your Mind

 Radio Theater is near and dear to my heart.
-Having been involved in it for most of my life, I’ve performed in radio theater, directed many productions and even adapted and written several of my own.
+Having been involved in it for most of my life, I understand it well.
+I’ve performed in radio theater, directed many productions and even adapted and written several of my own.
 I have ten facts about radio theater that will blow your mind.

 It’s such a wonderful combination which incorporating one’s skills in reading, speaking, cooperative learning, listening and using one’s imagination.
 In my opinion, it’s one of the best ways to reach students and engage them.